PovertyAction/high-frequency-checks/README.md

  - `ipacheckenum` - aggregates data by enumerator to assess performance.
  - `ipacheckresearch` - produces one- and two-way summaries of research variables.
  - `ipacheckids` - creates a formatted output sheet to compare differences between duplicate observations.
+ - `ipachecktextaudit` - produces summaries of duration of survey questions by variable, enumerator, and group.

 ipacheck comes with a folder structure for your project including a master do-file and Excel-based inputs sheets.
 Results of checks can be exported as nicely formatted Excel spreadsheets for distribution among field teams.